 Cesar Arenas-Mena

-My lab is interested in the mechanisms that control developmental gene regulation and the crucial transformations that enabled the evolution of complex multicellularity.
-Our research combines molecular, developmental, genomic and evolutionary approaches.
+Our lab is interested in the mechanisms that control developmental gene regulation, transcriptional multipotency and the crucial transformations that enabled the evolution of complex multicellularity.
+Our research combines molecular, biochemical, developmental, evolutionary and genomic approaches.
 We currently study genome-wide quantitative DNA accessibility and transcription at regulatory elements during sea urchin development.
-This is helping to map the precise location and activity of proximal and distal gene regulatory elements at the same time that we identify specific mechanisms that set developmental potency in early embryos and stem cells.
-We are also performing genomic and developmental reprogramming experiments to functionally test the relationships among DNA, nucleosomes and transcription factors that modulate transcriptional potency.
-In collaboration with researchers at Cornell University, Ithaca, and the Institute of Evolutionary Biology in Barcelona, we are further exploring which regulatory mechanisms facilitated the evolution of metazoan developmental gene regulatory networks.
+This is helping to map the precise location and activity of proximal and distal gene regulatory elements at the same time that we identify specific transcriptional regulatory mechanisms that set developmental potency in early embryos and stem cells.
+We are performing genomic and developmental reprogramming experiments to functionally test the relationships among DNA, nucleosomes and transcription factors that modulate transcriptional potency.
+We are also elaborating new methods for the high-throughput analysis of transcriptional regulatory elements.

 Degrees